 About St. Paul's School of Nursing

-- To develop each student’s individual and professional growth, including written and interpersonal communication, critical thinking, and problem-solving competencies.
+- Enhance each student’s individual and professional growth, including written and interpersonal communication, and critical thinking and problem-solving competencies.

-- To develop each student’s professional attitude and an awareness of contemporary career practices through exposure to pragmatic course content.
+- Develop each student’s professional attitude and an awareness of contemporary career practices through exposure to pragmatic course content.

-- To promote self-discipline and motivation so that students may enjoy success in their career and in society.
+- Promote self-discipline and motivation so that students may enjoy success in their career and in society.

-- To minimize economic disadvantages as a barrier to postsecondary education by providing financial aid services and by accepting students without regard to age, sex, religion, race, physical challenges, or economic or social background.
+- Minimize economic disadvantages as a barrier to postsecondary education by providing financial aid services and by accepting students without regard to age, sex, religion, race, physical challenges, or economic or social background.

 St. Paul’s School of Nursing is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).